uber/Cadence-Docs/src/docs/07-operation-guide/01-setup.md

 You need to understand some key config options in Cadence server.
 There are two main types of configs in Cadence server, static config and dynamic config.

 Also, you need understand Cadence’s dependency --- a database(Cassandra or SQL based like MySQL/Postgres) and a metric server(typically Prometheus).
 Cadence also needs ElastiCache+Kafka if you need [Advanced visibility feature to search workflows](/docs/concepts/search-workflows/).
-And Cadence also depends on a blob store like S3 if you need to enable [archival feature](docs/concepts/archival/).
+And Cadence also depends on a blob store like S3 if you need to enable [archival feature](/docs/concepts/archival/).

-## Cadence server configuration

-### Static configs
+## Static configs

 There are lots of configs in Cadence.
 Usually the default values or the recommended values in development.yaml should be good to go.
 Here are the most basic configuration that you should understand.